sidonieB/Workflows/2_target_capture_data_analysis.md

 do python intronerate.py --prefix $name done < namelist.txt
 ```
-OR adapt this command for slurm as shown in the example_scripts folder for the main command.
+OR adapt this command for slurm as shown in the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md) for the main command.
 **NB:** As of 2019, there was a bug in the main release for intronerate, so intronerate.py had to be replaced by the intronerate.py available in the dev branch of the HybPiper github.
 See [here] (https://github.com/mossmatters/HybPiper/issues/41).
 It may still be the case so better check!